 Most jurisdictions have started to loosen up gambling regulations.
 So, it is highly likely that your state has legalized gambling.
 But, find everything about it.

 You can talk to existing bookies in your area.
-Ask them what legal documents they got and other licensing information.
+Ask them what legal documents they have and other licensing information.

 Find Whether You Have What It Takes To Become a Sportsbook